 A cryptocurrency (or crypto currency) is a digital asset designed to work as a medium of exchange wherein individual coin ownership records are stored in a digital ledger or computerized database using strong cryptography to secure transaction record entries, to control the creation of additional digital coin records, and to verify the transfer of coin ownership.This definition also applies to today's online trading in stocks.
 The records are kept on digital ledgers on secure computers which verify transactions and ownership.
-To make it even creepier, many of the transactions are initiated by computer algorithms.

 Interestingly, stocks and Bitcoin are suddenly more closely correlated: